 - Cash – If you’ve saved for your remodel, work hard to meet your budget goals.
 Be upfront with your contractor and let them know how much you have to work with and how much you’d like to spend.

-- Loan – There are several loan types that can fund your bathroom remodel.
+- Financing – There are several loan types that can fund your bathroom remodel.
 Take the time to talk to several companies to see where you can get the best rates.
 Two common options are home equity or personal loans.

 Learn More: Why You Should Finance a Home Remodel